-Direct communication between both parties is also facilitated using RedCircle so podcasters can give brands feedback on how specific ads are doing, including what’s working and what’s not.
+Direct communication between both parties ensures those using RedCircle can give brands feedback on how specific ads are doing, including what’s working and what’s not.

-When it comes to getting the word out about your podcast, RedCircle has various features that can help with this.
+Regarding getting the word out about your podcast, RedCircle has various features ready to help ease your workload.

 With an RSS feed and iTunes support, it’s easy to submit your podcast to various directories and have it appear in search results.

-Any podcasts you create can also be delivered on major podcast platforms, such as Spotify, Stitcher, YouTube, and Google Play Music.
+Any podcasts you create can be delivered on platforms like Spotify, Stitcher, YouTube, and Google Play Music.

-Moreover, even if you manage multiple podcasts, RedCircle makes it easy to keep track of them through one single interface.
+Moreover, even if you manage multiple podcasts, RedCircle easily tracks them through one singular interface.

 One feature podcasters seem to like is the ability to insert ads dynamically into their podcast.

-RedCircle creates blocks for each ad so that it can be easily inserted into your podcast episode at the right intervals.
+RedCircle creates blocks for each ad to easily be inserted into your podcast episode at the proper intervals.

-If you do, you can optimize the exact placement of the ads to ensure they play in the most effective moment of your podcast.
+If you do, you can optimize the exact placement of the ads to ensure they play in the most compelling moments of your podcast.